seanpringle/goomwwm/goomwwm.md

 	hlock vlock
 	:	Lock window horizontally or vertically.

+	Rules are not currently applied to transient windows (dialogs).

 -shrink
 :	Set an X11 key name to decrease the active window size (default: XK_Page_Down) through four basic sizes that tile well together: 1/9th, 1/4th, 4/9th, or fullscreen.